-4. The minimum age at which a person may commence to serve as an apprentice shall be fourteen years.
+4. The minimum age at which a person may commence to serve

+as an apprentice shall be fourteen years.

-5. The term of apprenticeship shall be six years.
+5. The term of apprenticeship shall be five years.

-6. The proportion of the total number of apprentices to the total number of journeymen employed in either branch of the industry in the district shall be not more than one to three.
-The proportion of the total number of apprentices to the total number of journeymen employed by any employer shall be not more than one to three or fraction of three in either branch of the trade.
-Subject to the approval of the Apprenticeship Committee, when the last apprentice taken on has served three years the employer may take on an additional apprentice so as to enable the former to have a better opportunity of learning the trade.
+6. The proportion of the total number of apprentices to the total number of journeymen employed in the industry in the district shall be not more than one to three.
+The proportion of the total number of apprentices to the total number of journeymen employed by any employer shall be not more than one to three or fraction of three Where an employer is working at a chair he shall be considered a journeyman in respect of this clause.